-Changes in provisions in the 12 months ended 31 December 2019 and in the comparable period were attributed to the following:
+Changes in provisions in the 12 months ended 31 December 2020 and in the comparable period were attributed to the following:

-Provision for damages Post- employment benefits Provision for guarantee repairs Other provisions In total
+Provision for Post-employment Other produced damages benefits Other provisions In total

-PLN thou PLN thou.
 PLN thou.
 PLN thou.
 PLN thou.
+PLN thou.

-As at 1 January 2019 450 1,868 - 373 2,691
+As at 01 January 2020 - 2,547 373 2,920

-Establishment (+) - 210 - - 210
+Establishment (+) - 246 - 246

-Actuarial gains/losses (+)/(-) - 469 - - 469
+Actuarial gains/losses (+)/(-) - 501 - 501

-Use (-)/Reversal (-) 450) - - - (450)

-As at 31 December 2019, including: - 2,547 - 373 2,920
+As at 31 December 2020, including: - 3,294 373 3,667

-Current - 48 - 373 421
+Current - 45 373 418

-Non-current - 2,499 - - 2,499
+Non-current - 3,249 - 3,249

-As at 01 January 2018 - 1,462 25 373 1,860
+As at 1 January 2019 450 1,868 373 2,691

-Establishment (+) 474 177 - - 651
+Establishment (+) - 210 - 210

-Actuarial gains/losses (+)/(-) - 229 - - 229
+Actuarial gains/losses (+)/(-) - 469 - 469

-Use (-)/Reversal (-) (24) - (25) - (49)
+Use (-)/Reversal (-) (450) - - (450)

-As at 31 December 2018, including: 450 1,868 - 373 2,691
+As at 31 December 2019, including: - 2,547 373 2,920

-Current 450 59 - 373 882
+Current - 48 373 421

-Non-current - 1,809 - - 1,809
+Non-current 2,499 - 2,499

 In the amount of Other provisions, a provision was established for a fine in connection with the decision of the Office of Competition and Consumer Protection dated December 2013.
 The fine was associated with investigations by the OCCP related to the use of abusive clauses in agreements concluded by the Company (and its legal predecessors) with the distributors of the WAPRO-branded software.
 In November 2016, the Court of Appeal in Warsaw changed the contested decision of the District Court and revoked the decision of the President of the Office of Competition and Consumer Protection.
-The Office of Competition and Consumer Protection appealed to the highest instance against the decision of the Court of Appeal.
+The Office of Competition and Consumer Protection of the Court of Appeal.
 The appeal contained, inter alia, a request for the cancellation of the contested decision of that court.
 In March 2017, Asseco Business Solutions S.A. responded to the appeal.
 In accordance with the precautionary principle, the entire amount of the fine was secured by a provision created within the 2013 expenses.
 On 16 October 2019, the Court of Appeals issued a decision in the case referred by the Regional Court in Warsaw.
 The original judgement was set aside.
+On 2 July 2020, the District Court in Warsaw reduced the fine imposed on Asseco Business Solutions and waived mutual costs of proceedings between the parties.
+On 17 August 2020, the Company filed appeals against the judgement to the District Court.

 The provision for post-employment benefits relates entirely to retirement benefits which are to be potentially paid to the Company's employees when they go into retirement.
 The Company makes a severance payment in the amount of one-month average salary, as provided in the Labour Code.

 The provision for post-employment benefits was recognised by the Company based on calculations made by the actuary.